DayesCamara/Project-1-AirBnB/README.md

 ## Technologies Used

 - HTML5 and CSS3 for the structure and styling of the web pages.
+- Flexbox was also used.
 - JavaScript for the interactivity and functionality of the application.
 - Fetch API for making requests to the Airbnb API and retrieving listing data.
 - RapidAPI for accessing the Airbnb API and retrieving accommodation information.
 - Bootstrap or other CSS frameworks for enhancing the design and responsiveness.